jasperng-nus/tp/docs/UserGuide.md

 intuitive designed with your needs in mind.
 - **Organisation:** Keep your internship applications neat and tidy.
 No more digging through clutter - everything you need is right at your fingertips.
 - **Consistency:** Say hello to reliable data.
-With InternBook, there are error checking for inputs to ensure that the information is accurate, eliminating the headache of dealing with inconsistencies.
+With InternBook, there is error checking for inputs to ensure that the information is accurate, eliminating the headache of dealing with inconsistencies.

 ### What Can You Do with InternBook?